mazwat/mazwat.github.io/data-structures-lm.md

 Let's consider how we search a data set of 100 items for a single data point.
 For example in a data set of 100 items, you are searching for an ‘0’ amongst ‘X’s.

 ![100 data points](images/100-data-points.png)
+*Fig. 14 - Voltage Divider Circuit in a Bread board*

  - The **best case** for finding the data is **1 iteration**
  - The **worst case** is a **100 iterations**